-ON THE PROCESSING OF PERSONAL DATA BY THE ICRC RESOURCE MOBILIZATION DIVISION (REM)
+ON THE PROCESSING OF PERSONAL DATA BY THE ICRC'S RESOURCE MOBILIZATION DIVISION (REM)

 This notice provides you with information about how we, the International Committee of the Red Cross (ICRC), in particular the Resource Mobilization Division (REM), as data controller, process your personal data with regard to our fundraising work, and how we respect your privacy and protect your personal data.

-In case you want to know more about how the ICRC in general protects your Personal Data and maintains the privacy of its supporters, please refer to https://www.icrc.org/en/document/data-protection.
+If you would like to know more about how the ICRC protects your personal data and maintains the privacy of its supporters, see https://www.icrc.org/en/document/data-protection.

 1. Our mandate and commitment

 The work of the ICRC is based on the Geneva Conventions of 1949 and their Additional Protocols, the Statutes of the ICRC and those of the International Red Cross and Red Crescent Movement, and the resolutions of International Conferences of the Red Cross and Red Crescent.
 The ICRC is an impartial, neutral and independent organization whose exclusively humanitarian mission is to protect the lives and dignity of victims of armed conflict and other situations of violence and to provide them with assistance.

 Safeguarding the personal data of individuals is an essential aspect of protecting people's lives, dignity and bodily integrity – which makes it a matter of fundamental importance for us.
 Data protection touches on all areas of the ICRC's activities, including our fundraising work.
 In light of this, the ICRC adopted the ICRC Rules on Personal Data Protection.
 We at REM have incorporated these rules into our daily work.
 They ensure that we carry out our activities in accordance with internationally recognized standards for protecting personal data.
 You can rest assured that we will take all reasonable steps to protect your privacy.